Never Use Online Game Scores to Award Competition Prizes

 To help combat memory hacks, it’s also possible to apply some encryption to the score data in memory.
 These types of methods can make it much more difficult, but not impossible to hack and as I said before, make it worth their while and they will hack it.

-It’s also worth mentioning that this isn’t something that’s technology specific whether your online game is Flash, HTML5 or something else, this applies to all web based technologies.
+It’s also worth mentioning that this isn’t something that’s technology specific whether your online game is Flash, HTML5 or something else, the risk of cheating to win competition prizes applies to all web based technologies.
 However, HTML5 is potentially the easiest to hack because the code is viewable by anyone with a web browser.

 Cheating on Timed Games by Altering Frame Rate